Russia's watchdog targets TNK-BP shareholder pact

-MOSCOW (Reuters) - Shareholder agreements such as the pact between BP (BP.L) and its Russian partners in TNK-BP TNBP.MM must be made public under legislative amendments agreed by Russia’s Federal Anti-Monopoly Service, the agency’s deputy head said on Wednesday.
+MOSCOW, June 6 (Reuters) - Shareholder agreements such as the pact between BP and its Russian partners in TNK-BP must be made public under legislative amendments agreed by Russia’s Federal Anti-Monopoly Service, the agency’s deputy head said on Wednesday.

 Rosneft appealed to the competition watchdog after the failure of the deal, he said.